treyhamilton/treyhamilton/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Gapur.Gapur)

-I am a full-stack software engineer and writer.
+I am currently a Software Engineer for IBM.
 I love programming, writing, speaking and traveling.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.